dev-shadoww/learning_programming_languages/frameworks/learning_react.md

 - Decide the type of event
 - Write a function with the name following pattern `handle + EventName`
 - Pass the function as prop
-- Then don't call it, instead just pass it as reference
+- Don't call it, instead just pass it as reference
 - Pass it using a valid event name, like `onClick`, `onMouseOver` etcetera.

 ```javascript